ryanbates1990/dnd/spitballin.md

 1. A Githyanki creature disrobed and sitting in an uncomfortable chair being interrogated by men in white coats and you can see one put out a smoke on the skin of the Gith.
 1. A large amount of precious gems and metals being put into crates with false bottoms and filled with innocuous materials and being loaded into carts.

-# Villains

-## Mayor Theodore Blackburne

-He came to power by persuading (financially) a vote to elect from several university memberes who sit on the board of the city.
-This bribery is kept secret.
-The Van Green family has suspected this and is desperate to uncover this fact and bring it to light.

-has started searching exports for particular outgoing metals that bond properly with a newly discovered metal from the astral plane.
-This was discovered within the Astral Nexus Laboratory, a laboratory specializing in planar discovery.
-Mayor Blackburne cut all funding for the project when he took office 2 years ago, however, unbeknownst to the public, he continued operation privately after finding out they discovered a convenient way to enter the astral plane.

-His goal of course, is to amass incredible sums of money for his own satisfaction.
-To do this, his lab needs to be secret, he needs a buyer for resources he uncovers (and for buyers to understand their value), and he needs security.

-(From slack, a separate note) Point of inspiration: The evil mayor could be after a means to teleport through the astral plane at will - It turns out he is a shardar-kai in disguise who’s lover is trapped in a ‘quarantined’ demi plane of undead.
-He means to create a breach in the astral plane and force his way in and release an artifact that is responsible for the planar tether.
-- If investigating his home/office he could have a painted portrait of a royal drow lady stowed in a closet.
-- His past is generally unknown
-- Some of his followers worship the Raven Queen
-- He is known in the town to be single
-- Think the key is that we need to have reasons why he was persuasive as a ‘new’ political candidate The undead tower could have several legendary artifacts working together.
-Wall of Force/antilife shell, etc. Or it could have Godly interference.

-Would need to make a key dungeon for his home

-## Rael

-Servant of Lolth with his lover, has escaped to a life of seculusion and decadence that sometimes results in the abuse of others.

 ### Toolkit

 1. High Inquisitor Seraphina Darkspire
 1. City guards (He can use these to 'imprison' the players on trumped up charges and delay any sort of investigation they're doing.)
 1. A Goon Squad
 1. Former Employer (Silas) to feed information to the players.

-### Religion Notes
-- She was originally a much beloved elf queen from the Feywild.
-The Ravenqueen was originally ushering the elves to Arvandor (a divine realm), but some of her wizard follwers siphoned some of the ritual magic into themselves for their own gain.
-In retaliation the Ravenqueen pushed them severely with a burst of divine fury.
-This corrupted the ritual and dragged the queen and her followers into the Shadowfell where she was killed.
-But because of her divine powers arose and grew in madness and grief (probably obsessed with memories of her previous life).
-She then transformed the wizards into wretched avian forms known as nagpas and banished them forever.
-Her form dissolved into disconnected sensory perceptions and is now extremely mysterious because of that.
-- It is Rumored that she led a campaign against a god of death who held dominion in Pluton, an a gloom plane in Hades

 ### City Districts:
 - University